dynatrace-oss/opentelemetry-metric-dotnet/README.md

 # Dynatrace OpenTelemetry Metrics Exporter for .NET

-> This exporter is based on the OpenTelemetry Metrics SDK for .NET, which is currently in an alpha state and neither considered stable nor complete as of this writing.
-> As such, this exporter is not intended for production use until the underlying OpenTelemetry Metrics API and SDK are stable.
-> See [open-telemetry/opentelemetry-dotnet](https://github.com/open-telemetry/opentelemetry-dotnet) for the current state of the OpenTelemetry SDK for .NET.

 ## Getting started

 The general setup of OpenTelemetry .NET is explained in the official [Getting Started Guide](https://github.com/open-telemetry/opentelemetry-dotnet/blob/core-1.2.0-rc1/docs/metrics/getting-started/README.md).